Speedway (soundtrack)

-Speedway is the seventeenth soundtrack album by American singer and musician Elvis Presley, released by RCA Victor in mono and stereo, LPM/LSP 3989, on June 25, 1968.
+Speedway is the seventeenth and final soundtrack album by American singer and musician Elvis Presley, released by RCA Victor in mono and stereo, LPM/LSP 3989, on June 25, 1968.
 It serves as the soundtrack album for the 1968 film Speedway starring Presley.
 Recording sessions took place at Metro-Goldwyn-Mayer studios in Hollywood, California, on June 20 and 21, 1967.
 It peaked at number 82 on the Billboard 200.